Home

 Machine Learning research consultancy for audio , UK 2021 - 2022

-The Bartlett Institute, University Collage London (UCL), London October 2018 - February 2021
+The Bartlett Institute, University College London (UCL), London October 2018 - February 2021

 MPhil Student at the Bartlett Institute